 Think of your time as something that has value.
 Therefore, setting aside time to come up with, write, edit, and audit your proposal is an investment on your part.
 As such, it needs to yield a positive ROI.
 Remember, this ROI isn’t strictly financial either.
 Getting a positive review, rating, partner, etc., can be just as valuable.
 Still, because your time has value, you simply cannot afford to work for endorsement.

-One of the best ways to make a shortcut is to look for a social media proposition template.
+One of the best ways to make a shortcut is to look for a social media proposal template.
 While generic templates often get a lot of bad rep, the truth is that this really doesn’t have to be founded in reality.

 When you properly customize the proposal template in question, you can get a unique offer with stunning visuals and a well-structured format.
 All of this you will get for a fraction of the time it would take you to make a similar original offer.
 This can drastically offset the ROI we previously discussed in a positive way.